Quetzaly88/Surf_spots_tenerife_PP4/README.md

    - Logged-in users can create a new surf spot post, including a title, location, description, category and best seasons.
    - Logged-in users can post comments on surf spots.
    - Logged-in users can edit and delete their own comments and posts.

-* Comments:
-   Users can comment on posts, and both users and admins can delete comments.
-* Category filtering and pagination:
+* Filtering and pagination
-   Posts can be filtered by category.
-The pagination improves loading and displays 5 posts per page at its max.
+   - Posts can be filtered by category.
+   - The pagination improves loading and displays 5 posts per page at its max.

+* Moderation
+   - Admins can delete any comment or post.
+   - All admin actions are logged via ModerationLog model.

+* Responsive Design
+   - Mobile friendly layout
+   - Simple navigation and clear feedback messages.

 ### 2. User Stories